fr-ser/grafana-sqlite-datasource/DEVELOPMENT.md

 Regardless of the tests passing the environment will stay up and running.

 Now you can connect to the dockerized browser via a `VNC` client/viewer (like remmina)

+## Release process

+After step 3 Github Actions should take over and create a new release.
+Steps 4 and 5 are for publishing the release to Grafana repository.

+1. Update the Changelog
+2. Tag the commit with a Semver tag, e.g. v2.2.3-rc.1
+3. Push the changes including the tag
+4. Get the md5 hash of the release from the Github Action or from the release page (text file)
+5. Create a pull request to include the plugin in the official Grafana page (updates documentation and the plugin code)